-First, if you are new to keyword research or need a refresher, read through our guide on how to pick the best keywords.
-Even though that article is written with typed search queries in mind, it still applies to voice search best practices as well.
+First, if you are new to keyword research or need a refresher, read through our guide to picking the best keywords.
+Even though that article is written with typed search queries in mind, it still applies to voice search best practices.

 In addition, when you’re optimizing your site’s SEO for voice search, you also need to keep the following points in mind:

 Focus the Who, What, When, Where, and How

 Remember, most business-related voice searches are from a consumer trying to find a quick answer to a question about a specific business or multiple businesses near them.

 - Who offers X service or products near me?

 - What other services does the business provide?